erikfredner/ltm2019/README.md

 # Literary Text Mining, 2019
 Course materials for "Literary Text Mining," taught at Stanford in Fall 2019-20.

-Some notebooks may have errata from examples produced on the fly in class.
+Please note that some notebooks may have errata from examples produced on the fly in class.

-No guarantees that the code is beautiful (but it does work!)
+Take a look at the [syllabus](https://github.com/erikfredner/ltm2019/blob/master/syllabus.pdf) for the course to get a sense of the context in which these lessons were produced.